IryDev/instagram-clone/README.md

 - Appwrite
 - React Query
 - TypeScript
-- Shadcn
+- Ever UI
 - Tailwind CSS

 ## <a name="whatsinside">🗃️ What's Inside</a>

-👉 **Authentication System**: A robust authentication system ensuring security and user privacy
+**🔐 Secure Login System**: A powerful and secure system to protect user accounts and keep personal information private.

+**🔑 Password Recovery**: Forgot your password?
+No problem!
+Users can easily reset their password to regain access.

-👉 **Explore Page**: Homepage for users to explore posts, with a featured section for top creators
+**🌟 Discover Posts (Explore Page)**: A homepage where users can explore all posts, with a special section highlighting top creators.

-👉 **Like and Save Functionality**: Enable users to like and save posts, with dedicated pages for managing liked and saved content
+**❤️ Likes & Saves**: Users can like posts they enjoy and save them for later.
+Separate pages make it easy to view all liked and saved content.

-👉 **Detailed Post Page**: A detailed post page displaying content and related posts for an immersive user experience
+**📰 Post Details Page**: Dive deep into each post with a detailed page showing its content and related posts for more context.

-👉 **Profile Page**: A user profile page showcasing liked posts and providing options to edit the profile
+**👤 User Profile Page**: See all your liked posts and edit your personal details in your own profile space.

-👉 **Browse Other Users**: Allow users to browse and explore other users' profiles and posts
+**🔎 Discover Other Users**: Browse through profiles and posts from other users to connect and explore more content.

-👉 **Create Post Page**: Implement a user-friendly create post page with effortless file management, storage, and drag-drop feature
+**✏️ Create & Manage Posts**: An intuitive post-creation page lets users easily upload files, manage storage, and use drag-and-drop features.

-👉 **Edit Post Functionality**: Provide users with the ability to edit the content of their posts at any time
+**🛠️ Edit Posts Anytime**: Made a mistake or need to update something?
+Users can edit their posts at any time.

-👉 **Responsive UI with Bottom Bar**: A responsive UI with a bottom bar, enhancing the mobile app feel for seamless navigation

-👉 **React Query Integration**: Incorporate the React Query (Tanstack Query) data fetching library for, Auto caching to enhance performance, Parallel queries for efficient data retrieval, First-class Mutations, etc

-👉 **Backend as a Service (BaaS) - Appwrite**: Utilize Appwrite as a Backend as a Service solution for streamlined backend development, offering features like authentication, database, file storage, and more

-and many more, including code architecture and reusability
+**📱🖥️ Mobile-First Responsive Design**: A user interface designed for all devices, complete with a bottom navigation bar for a smooth mobile app experience.

+**⚛️ React Query for Data Management**: Integration with React Query (Tanstack Query) brings:

+- ⚡ Automatic caching for better performance
+- 🔄 Parallel data fetching for faster loading
+- ✅ Mutations to manage data changes smoothly

+**💾 Backend Powered by Appwrite**: Using Appwrite as a backend solution for:

+- 🔐 Authentication
+- 📂 File storage
+- 🗄 Database management
+- 🚀 And much more!

+**✨ Code Designed for Reuse**: The project features a clean, modular architecture that prioritizes code reusability and maintainability.

 ## <a name="quick-start">⚡ Quick Start</a>